pombase/website/src/docs/documentation/gene-page-modifications.md

-The Modifications section lists protein modifications that have been manually curated, using terms from the [PSI-MOD](http://obofoundry.org/ontology/mod.html) ontology, for protein-coding genes.
-PomBase will add RNA modifications to this section in the future, when relevant data are curated.
+The Modifications section lists protein modifications that have been manually curated, using terms from the [PSI-MOD](http://obofoundry.org/ontology/mod.html) ontology, for protein-coding genes. ${database_name} will add RNA modifications to this section in the future, when relevant data are curated.

 #### Ontology Annotations for Protein Features ####